 Abbas Akhavan, born 1977 in Tehran, has been based in Canada for the last thirty years.
 He currently works and lives in Montreal and Berlin.
 Upcoming and recent solo exhibitions include Walker Art Center, Minneapolis (2026); Bangkok Kunsthalle, Bangkok (2025); Copenhagen Contemporary and Ny Carlsberg Glyptotek, Copenhagen (2023); Contemporary Art Gallery, Vancouver (2022); Chisenhale Gallery, London (2021); CCA Wattis Institute, San Francisco (2019).
 Akhavan received his MFA from the University of British Columbia, Vancouver (2006), and a BFA from Concordia University, Montréal (2004).
 Recent residencies include Fogo Island Arts, Fogo Island, Canada (2019, 2016, 2013); Atelier Calder, Saché, France (2017); and Flora ars+natura, Bogotá, Colombia (2015).
 He is the recipient of the Fellbach Triennial Award (2017); Sobey Art Award (2015); Abraaj Group Art Prize (2014); and the Berliner Kunstpreis (2012).

-Presenting largely new works, the Belkin exhibition includes site-specific and ephemeral installations, video and sculpture that blur the meanings and distinctions between stage, set, gameboard, studio, and gallery.
+Presenting largely new works, the Belkin exhibition includes site-specific and ephemeral installations, video and sculpture that blur the meanings and distinctions between stage, set, gameboard, studio and gallery.
 These works continue Akhavan’s interest in institutional and domestic spaces that contend with the coexistence of hospitality and hostility.
-Between the institutional and domestic are carceral spaces, fantasy spaces, gaming spaces, and spaces that condition behaviour and operate as civilizing architectures.
+Between the institutional and domestic are spaces of captivity, fantasy spaces, gaming spaces and spaces that condition behaviour and operate as civilizing architectures.

 One Hundred Years offers shifting relations and narratives between objects, situations and audiences to occupy a fertile uncertainty.
-Within this constellation, actions and forms blur the distinctions between sleeping, halting, freezing, glitching and incarceration, functioning outside of linearity.
+Within this constellation, actions and forms blur the distinctions between sleeping, halting, freezing and glitching, and function outside of linearity.

 Abbas Akhavan: One Hundred Years is curated by Melanie O’Brian and made possible with the generous support of the Canada Council for the Arts, the Province of British Columbia through the BC Arts Council and our Belkin Curator’s Forum members.
 Abbas Akhavan’s 2025 residency at UBC is jointly supported by the Morris and Helen Belkin Art Gallery, the Department of Art History, Visual Art and Theory and Green College, where he was made a Cecil H. and Ida Green Visiting Professor to UBC.